sdslabs/studyportal-nexus/README.md

 1. Install [PostgreSQL service](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
 2. Setup Arceus and Falcon locally or get a remote instance for development/testing.
+3. Register study as an app in Arceus and make changes to `studyportal/falcon/config.py`.
+4. Obtain a credentials.json from the author/generate one yourself and place it in `studyportal/drive`.

 ## Setup Instructions